World's first ammunition delivery robot appears in Russia

-The "Turtle" robot can carry up to 1.5 tons of mines and shells and evacuate the wounded
+The "Turtle" robot can carry up to one and a half tons of mines and shells and evacuate the wounded

 Russia is the first in the world to develop and test the "Turtle" ammunition delivery robot in combat conditions in the special military operation zone.
-This was reported by RIA Novosti, citing the general director of the robot's developer company, Argo, Konstantin Bagdasarov.
+This was reported by RIA Novosti, citing Konstantin Bagdasarov, General Director of Argo, the robot's developer.

 Autonomous ground vehicle "Turtle".
 Archive photo

 The "Turtle" moves at a speed of only 10 kilometers per hour.
-But the equipment is very load-bearing: it can carry up to 1.5 tons of cargo.
+But the technology is very load-bearing: it can carry up to one and a half tons of cargo.
 The "Turtle" runs on lithium-ion batteries and can travel for six hours without recharging.
-Due to its autonomy, the robot can not only deliver ammunition and other cargo to the front line as needed, but also evacuate the wounded, conduct surveillance, and provide communication relay.
+Due to its autonomy, the robot can not only deliver ammunition and other cargo to the front lines as needed, but also evacuate the wounded, conduct surveillance, and provide communication relay.

 It is worth noting that the "Turtle" is the first such robot for Russia with such a high carrying capacity.
 But before that, Russian designers had already presented related developments that can be used for both military and peaceful purposes.